sciath/sciath/README.md

 #### Example 5

     cd example5
-    python pth_example5.py      # ex1 should pass; ex2-ex4 should fail
+    ./pth_example5.py           # ex1 should pass; ex2-ex4 should fail

 ### Deleting test output
-Generated test output may be deleted by supplying the `-p` option.
+Generated test output may be deleted:

     cd example5
-    python pth_example5.py      # ex1 should pass; ex2-ex4 should fail
+    ./pth_example5.py           # ex1 should pass; ex2-ex4 should fail
-    python pth_example5.ph -p
+    ./pth_example5.ph -p        # delete output for all tests ./pth_example5.ph -p -t ex1 # delete output for a single test

 ### Running tests in dedicated "sandbox" directories

 #### Example 6
-Each test may be run in a "sandbox" directory using `-s`, useful to run tests which (may) produce identically-named output files.
+Each test may be run in a "sandbox" directory, useful to run tests which produce identically-named output files, or for testing applications which may generate extra output files.

     cd example6
-    ./pth_example6.py -s
-    ./pth_example6.py -s -p     # remove output
+    ./pth_example6.py -s        # use a "sandbox" directory for each test ./pth_example6.py -s -p     # remove output

 ### Running multiple executables